icdar21-mapseg/icdar21-mapseg.github.io/docs/tasks/task1.md

 Building blocks can sometimes be reduced to a single spacial building, symbolized by diagonal hatched areas.

-Given the image of a complete map sheet and a mask of the map area, you need to detect each building block, as illustrated below on a excerpt of the input.
+Given the image of a complete map sheet and a mask of the map area, you need to detect each building block, as illustrated below on an excerpt of the input.
 <center>
 ![Excerpt of the input for task 1](../img/task1-input-detail.jpg) *Excerpt of the input for task 1*